Bellevue Biotech (CH)

 Investment Focus

 The Bellevue Biotech fund focuses on the most promising companies in the biotechnology sector.
-The fund invests in 30 to 50 stocks that have met all of the stringent selection criteria applied by us.
+The fund actively invests in 30 to 50 stocks that have met all of the stringent selection criteria applied by us.
 These are biotech companies that have specialized in areas such as immunology, virology, neurology, oncology, Show moreShow less

 Investment suitability & Risk